How to increase your credit limit

 Eligible Capital One customers may also be able to go over their limits for occasional spending needs with no over-the-limit fee.
 View important rates and disclosures.
 If your Capital One account has access, you can use the Confirm Purchasing Power tool to check whether an over-limit purchase may be approved.
 You can also disable the ability to spend over your credit limit in your over-limit preferences.

 Each lender sets its own credit limits.
-Here are some potential factors lenders may consider when setting your credit limit.
+Here are some potential factors a lender may consider when setting your credit limit:

-• Payment history: Do you pay your bills, including monthly credit card bills, on time?
-Have you ever filed for bankruptcy or had a debt sent to collections?
+• Payment history: A lender will consider whether you pay your bills, including monthly credit card bills, on time.
+They will also look at whether you’ve filed for bankruptcy or had a debt sent to collections.

-• Current accounts: How many accounts do you have open?
-What kinds of loans do you have open?
+• Current accounts: When setting your credit limit, a lender will look at how many accounts you have open, as well as the kinds of loans you have open.

-• Account history: How long have you had your current accounts?
-Have you applied for a lot of new credit recently?
+• Account history: Lenders will also look at the age of your current accounts and whether you’ve applied for a lot of new credit recently.

-• Credit utilization ratio: What is your credit utilization ratio?
-In other words, how much credit are you using compared to how much you have available?
+• Credit utilization ratio: Your credit utilization ratio is another important factor lenders consider when setting your credit limit.
+This shows how much credit you are using compared to how much you have available.

-• Income: Do you make enough money to cover your monthly bill?
+• Income: Lenders will also consider whether you make enough money to cover your monthly bill.

 How to increase your credit card limit